IHTSDO/drugMatch/README.md

 # IHTSDO DrugMatch

-Tool preparing missing, national and generic, pharmaceutical content for import into SNOMED CT (a.k.a.
+Tool preparing missing pharmaceutical content, both national and generic, for import into SNOMED CT (a.k.a.
 SCT).

 ## Getting started